OpenAI Provider

 yarn

-pnpm install @ai-sdk/openai
+pnpm add @ai-sdk/openai

 Provider Instance